Nonmyopic Global Optimisation via Approximate Dynamic Programming: Numerical Experiments

 To quantitatively appreciate the performance of the algorithms, the optimality gap $G$, defined as

 is employed as a metric that measures the improvement in the unknown objective function from the initial iteration $N_0$ to the final iteration $N$, normalised by the maximum achievable reduction.
-Obviously, the closer the gap is to $1$, the less suboptimal the convergence point is\footnote{This holds true except in the extremely unlikely case in which the global optimal point is already found in the first $N_0$ random iterations, i.e., $\exists i \in \{1,\dots,N_0\} \, : \, f_i = f(x^\star)$.
+Note that, the closer the gap is to $1$, the less suboptimal the convergence point is\footnote{This holds true except in the extremely unlikely case in which the global optimal point is already found in the first $N_0$ random iterations, i.e., $\exists i \in \{1,\dots,N_0\} \, : \, f_i = f(x^\star)$.
 If so, this metric is no longer well-defined.}.
-The results on the mean and median gap, obtained with the aforementioned settings, are reported in \Cref{tab:numerical:synthetic-and-real:gap}.
-The functions' groups and names follow from \Cref{tab:numerical:synthetic-and-real:list}, while methods' names are abbreviated to include strategy, horizon, and sampling method, e.g., \textit{MS-4 (GH)} corresponds to a multi-step tree-based approach with horizon $H=4$ and GH sampling.
-For the sake of comparison, we include the results for the myopic strategy from \cite{bemporad_global_2020}, upon which we have built our proposed approach.
-Finally, the best mean/median result in each problem is highlighted in blue bold, whereas results that are not significantly worse than the best (under the one-sided Wilcoxon signed-rank test with $p=5\%$) are reported in purple italics.

-One can easily notice that all nonmyopic combinations outperform the myopic vanilla strategy, which is comparable in a statistically significant way only for a small subset of the problems.
-This empirically validates the efficacy of exploiting a lookahead strategy to overcome the drawbacks of single-state acquisition functions.
-Similarly, since the multi-step approach generalises rollout, as highlighted in \Cref{section:background:dp:ms}, it is unsurprising to witness it being the most performing method (or not significantly worse than the best) for the majority of tests.
-On the other side, longer horizon windows do not necessarily relate to better performance.
-This observation is in accordance with the rest of the BO and control state of the art \cite{yue_why_2020,shi_suboptimality_2023}: while predicting further into the future is generally desirable, it may be counterproductive due to model mismatches.

-All the aforementioned points can also be appreciated in \Cref{fig:numerical:itertime-vs-gap}, which summarises the average performance (in terms of the gap) versus the mean computation time per iteration for each method.
-From the figure, it is again clear how the nonmyopic methods outperform the myopic.
-It also highlights one of the immediate drawbacks of employing a multi-step approach or long horizons, i.e., computational complexity.
-In fact, despite harnessing the GPU parallelisation capabilities, nonmyopic algorithms are innately more complex to execute and often need to be run with a larger number of multistart trials to obtain convergence to an acceptable suboptimal point.

-In \Cref{fig:numerical:itertime-vs-gap}, we note also that rollout with MC sampling in general appears to be associated with slightly better empirical performance than rollout with GH quadrature; conversely, GH is comparable to or outperforms MC in the multi-step algorithm.
-This outcome is also observed in \cite{jiang_efficient_2020} in the context of non-myopic BO.
-However, our observation, while consistent with the literature, remains empirical and necessitates further theoretical investigation.
-It can be additionally noticed in all configurations that GH sampling requires more computation time: the reason is probably attributable to the sampling of the Sobol quasi-MC engine, which appears empirically to be slower than employing the fixed GH quadrature samples.